 The QantasLink Partnership

 In conjunction with QantasLink, UNSW Graduate Diploma in Flying students having Australian citizenship (or New Zealand residents having Special long term residency in Australia) are able to apply to QantasLink to become a QantasLink Approved Student.
 Such status provides mentoring and monitoring of students throughout their training at UNSW by QantasLink personnel, and offers an optimum pathway for entry to QantasLink with less than the minimum hours stipulated for Direct Entry as a First Officer.
-This is a unique partnership, not available through any other training provider.
 The QantasLink arrangements are detailed here.